 In the United States, the crash set off alarm bells throughout the aviation industry.
 How could a modern jet flying for a world class airline simply fly into the side of a mountain?
 How could a decorated flight crew, having graduated from one of the most rigorous training programs in the world, become so hopelessly confused?
 The lessons from the crash would be far-reaching, ushering in a new understanding of human interaction with automation, transforming safety at American Airlines, and convincing the industry to adopt technology that would save thousands of lives.

-In 1995, Colombia was embroiled in a low-intensity civil conflict between the central government and a myriad of drug cartels, far-right paramilitaries, and communist rebels.
+In 1995, Colombia was embroiled in a low-intensity civil conflict between the central government and myriad drug cartels, far-right paramilitaries, and communist rebels.
 Tens of thousands had died and the country’s infrastructure was in poor condition, its people terrorized and forced from their homes.
 Colombia’s national airline, Avianca, struggled with safety; in the 1980s and 1990s, it suffered a string of deadly crashes, including a flight which was blown up by drug lord Pablo Escobar.
 So for those who could afford to do so, the carrier of choice for the Colombian-American diaspora was American Airlines, which operated direct flights from Miami, Florida to several Colombian cities.
 With a modern fleet, well-trained pilots, and the latest technology, American Airlines should have been able to get passengers safely to and from Colombia.
 But on a dark night in December 1995, that assumption would be forever shattered.

 The workhorse of American Airlines’ Latin American routes was the Boeing 757.
 As a part of the next generation of airliners that began to enter service in the 1980s, the 757 was outfitted with a so-called glass cockpit containing all the most modern navigational equipment, including an advanced flight management system integrating a global geographic database, an inertial reference system, and GPS technology.
 American Airlines knew that this type of guidance would be needed in South America, where infrastructure was often primitive and air traffic controllers were of little help.
-Pilots assigned to South American trips received extra training in which the dangers of operating on the continent were laid bare: these pilots were told that they would fly among mountains up to 25,000 feet high; that most airports lacked radar; that air traffic controllers would not speak English well and would not be able to help them; and that they must maintain the highest level of situational awareness at all times.
+Pilots assigned to South American trips received extra training in which the dangers of operating on the continent were laid bare: these pilots were told that they would fly among mountains more than 20,000 feet high; that most airports lacked radar; that air traffic controllers would not speak English well and would not be able to help them; and that they must maintain the highest level of situational awareness at all times.

 Among American Airlines’ routes into poorly-equipped South American airports was flight 965 from Miami, Florida to Cali, Colombia.
 In command of this flight on the night of the 20th of December 1995 were two highly experienced pilots.
 Fifty-seven-year-old Captain Nicholas Tafuri was a veteran aviator with 13,000 flight hours and a perfect safety record.
 He had a long history of performance commendations, received excellent marks in training, and was considered by all who flew with him to be an exemplary pilot.
 Joining him was First Officer Don Williams, himself a seasoned pilot with 5,800 flight hours and an equally impeccable record.
 Like Tafuri, Williams was a former Air Force fighter pilot, and a famous one at that: in 1985, he was named Air Force Instructor of the Year.